Equal Loudness Curves

 The idea of a loudness curve

-While loudness may be hard to pin down, perhaps variation in loudness could be more predictable.
+While loudness may be hard to quantify, variation in perceived loudness is easier to measure.
 Here is the idea, we play a specific reference frequency at a specific SPL.
 We then play another "test" frequency at that exact same SPL.
 We then ask the listener if the test frequency should be turned up or down to match the SPL of the reference tone.
 We then continue to do this until the listener has concluded they are the same loudness.
 The difference in movement is thus what it take to make that test frequency the same "loudness" as the first.

 We can continue to do this for all frequencies at that particular SPL until we have done them all.
 It will produce a curve known as an "equal loudness" curve because it is how much each frequency must be turned up or down to get that loudness.